Do you lack the grades needed for entry to university?

 - Have been away from school for some time

 The TFC programme supports the University’s belief that anyone capable of studying at tertiary level should be given that opportunity.
 The major factors for your success in this programme are regular attendance, motivation and determination to maintain the necessary effort.

 What you’ll learn

 This intensive one-year, full-time programme will help you gain the skills and confidence you need for successful tertiary study.
 You will:

-- study courses in Arts and Sciences specifically designed to bring you up to Stage I university level
+- Pursue courses in Arts and Sciences specifically designed to bring you up to Stage I university level

-- gain an academically recognised qualification so you can apply for admission into a bachelor programme at the University of Auckland or with another tertiary provider*.
+- Gain an academically recognised qualification so you can apply for admission into a bachelors programme at the University of Auckland or with another tertiary provider*.

-*Note: Some faculties have limited entry programmes and TFC graduates may need a stronger Grade Point Average (GPA) to be considered favourably.
-Strong TFC grades, such as B+ and above, usually enable admission into a basic BA, BCom and BSc programme, but may vary.
-Contact individual faculties regarding their requirements.
+*Note: Some faculties have limited entry programmes, and TFC graduates may need a stronger Grade Point Average (GPA) to be considered favourably.
+Strong TFC grades, such as B+ and above, usually enable admission into a basic BA, BCom or BSc programme, but requirements may vary.
+Contact individual faculties for details.

-Courses run from 9am-5pm, Monday to Friday.
-Your classes, tutorial and labs will total approximately 20 hours per week and you are expected to spend another 20 hours per week on research and assignments.
+Courses run from 9am–5pm, Monday to Friday.
+Your classes, tutorials and labs will total approximately 20 hours per week, and you are expected to spend another 20 hours per week on research and assignments.

 For information about the academic year, including semester and examination dates, and holiday breaks, see Important dates.